moonquddus/photo-app/README.md

 * Found out last-second there's support in this API for users!
 Maybe some other time, I can create a User Service & Provider, and filter the photos by user + have a nice profile page or something
 * Just one se
 * There should be a few unit/e2e tests, running off Jasmine/Protractor/Karma.
 Very simple tests, they should all be passing.
 Also the lint test passed fine for me, which is always nice :)
-* I've pre-prepared a build inside /dist if you wanna jump right in.
-However, you're free to just deploy it using `ng serve`
 * The carousel + lightbox are third-party modules I grabbed off npm.
 I wanted to show at least _some_ styling skills so I didn't implement the usual Angular Material Design library, and made a very basic responsive container and gave it a splash of paint

 ## Development server